Lafayette, Indiana: Colleges

-Public
+Public school

+K-12 public education in the majority of the Lafayette city limits is provided by the Lafayette School Corporation, which operates Jefferson High School and other schools.
+The Tippecanoe School Corporation covers some outerlying portions of the Lafayette city limits; its schools are nearby.
+The Tippecanoe district operates McCutcheon High School and William Henry Harrison High School, which cover these outerlying parts.

-K-12 public education in Lafayette is provided by the Lafayette School Corporation.
-The Tippecanoe School Corporation also administers county schools nearby.
-New Community School was a tuition-free elementary charter school (sponsored by Ball State University) located on the north side of Lafayette that permanently closed at the end of 2016.
-Beacon Academy was a charter school that was located in West Lafayette and closed in 2018.
+New Community School was a tuition-free elementary charter school (sponsored by Ball State University) located on the north side of Lafayette; it closed in 2016.

+Beacon Academy was a charter school operated by the Lafayette School Corporation in West Lafayette; it closed in 2018.